Driver

 Ask

-to generate the cut-cell moments.Read a checkpoint file that contains the grids and all the data that have been checkpointed by the solvers.
+ComputationalGeometryto generate the cut-cell moments.Read a checkpoint file that contains the grids and all the data that have been checkpointed by the solvers.

-will issue an error and abort if the checkpoint file does not exist.Ask
+Driverwill issue an error and abort if the checkpoint file does not exist.Ask

-to perform a post-checkpoint step.
+TimeStepperto perform a post-checkpoint step.
 This functionality has been included because not all data in every solver needs to be checkpointed.
-For example, an electric field solver only needs to write the electric potential to the checkpoint file because the electric field is simply obtained by taking the gradient.Perform the number of initial regrids that the user asks for.
+For example, an electric field solver only needs to write the electric potential to the checkpoint file because the electric field is obtained by taking the gradient.Perform the number of initial regrids that the user asks for.

 Simulation advancement

-for computing a reasonable time step for advancing the equations, and uses Real TimeStepper::advance(Real dt)
+The algorithm for running a simulation is conceptually simple.
+Driver calls TimeStepper::computeDt for computing a reasonable time step for advancing the equations, and uses Real TimeStepper::advance(Real dt) to actually perform the advance.

-Regrids, plot files, and checkpoint files are written at certain step intervals (or when the TimeStepper
+Regrids, plot files, and checkpoint files are written at certain step intervals, or specified time intervals.
+In brief, the algorithm looks like this:

 Driver::run(...){